34-Year-Old Center – New York Rangers

 Dominic Moore Contract Information:

-Signed a one-year deal with the Rangers in July of 2013.
+Signed a two-year, $3 million deal with the Rangers in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Dominic Moore – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 |Dec 16||at CGY||0||0||0||0||0||0||0||0||1||0.0||1||2||15:13||0:00|